When This Requirement Applies

 A seller of five or fewer parcels of land, other than subdivided land, in an unincorporated area of a county and any subsequent seller of such a parcel shall complete and furnish a written affidavit of disclosure to the buyer at least seven days before the transfer of the property and the buyer shall acknowledge receipt of the affidavit.

-A.R.S. § 33-422(A)The affidavit covers a wide range of issues: legal and physical access, water supply, sewer or septic status, flood zone designation, zoning, environmental contamination, pending litigation, and more.
-It must be written in 12-point type and recorded alongside the deed at closing.
+A.R.S. § 33-422(A)The affidavit covers a wide range of issues.
+These include legal and physical access, water supply, sewer or septic status, and flood zone data.
+It also asks about zoning, environmental contamination, and pending litigation.

 Buyer Protections Built Into the Law